canberkanar/Natural-Language-Processing/README.md

 - In this notebook we show how a smart feature engineering could help us build a simple model that is interpretable.
 We encode the information from categorical features into the text.
 The text is then process by a model build using the Keras Sequential API.
 'LIME' method of explanations are then used to explain the predictions of the model.

+4 - Fake review detection review using biLSTM and Word2Vec

+- In this notebook we have the same model architecure as it is presented on section  2 -"Fake review detection review using biLSTM".
+The difference is that we are importing the Word2Vec pretrained model from the gensim library and we finitune it on our current dataset.
+- Also we use two hyperparameter tuning algorithms (Bayesian and Hyperband) in order to get the best accurasy results based on the hyperparameter tuning space that we have defined.

 5 - Transformer Model of distilled Bert